Evernight/lazy-beancount/README.md

   - [fava-portfolio-returns](https://github.com/andreasgerstmayr/fava-portfolio-returns)
   - [fava_investor](https://github.com/redstreet/fava_investor)
 - Configuration generator supporting any number of accounts (cash, investments, savings, crypto), multiple currencies and auto-conversions
-- Extensive configuration example including common useful shortcuts and some useful fixes (with comments)
+- Extensive configuration example with comments, including common useful shortcuts and solutions to common problems
 - All tested together (manually) in a coherent setup

 with the goal to enable **gradual** and **incremental** migration of personal finances into Beancount.

 ![lazy-beancount](images/demo_dashboard.png)

 Full guide is located at https://lazy-beancount.xyz/.
-The approach roughly follows these principles:
+The approach follows these principles:
 - Some of the values should be tracked precisely (e.g. net worth)
 - Other things are an approximation (e.g. in expenses breakdown, unclassified or some misclassified entires are ok)
 - Data entry should be automated or easy
-- But it should be possible to track things to any level of precision if you need to
+- But it should be possible to track things to any level of precision if you choose to

 # Screenshots
 <p>